Skip to content

 Five surfaces a travel group actually uses.

 Not a feature dump.
-Five daily-use surfaces, each behind the YARP gateway with Darwan RBAC enforced per route.
+Five daily-use surfaces, each behind Darwan RBAC enforced per route across the 24-service Go backend.

 Trip discovery feed